milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Afternoon tea.md

 Annelise: "One of them is aged tangerine peel, and the other is a blueberry blend."

 Ingram: "Hmm, if I recall correctly, Earl Grey pairs well with citrus flavours.
-The tangerine would compliment the cake."
+So the tangerine would compliment the cake pretty well."

-Emi: "How about the blueberry one?
-What's its flavour profile?"
+Emi: "How about the blueberry one?"

 Annelise: "It's sweeter, almost like a dessert tea.
 Similar to Earl Grey, it's also based on bergamot oil."

 Annelise: "The blueberry adds a fruity twist, but it might be a bit overbearing with the cake."

-Ingram: "I'm fine with either of them.
-What do you think, Emi?"
+Ingram: "Hmm, I'm fine with either of them.
+I'll leave the choice up to you, Emi."

-Emi: "I want. . ."
+Emi: "Hmm, then in that case. . ."